-If there are some other deficiencies in your international application (e.g., you do not appear to be entitled to file your application through the TTIPO as office of origin; or your application has not been presented in the MM2 form or is not typed or not signed by the TTIPO), WIPO will issue an irregularity notice and give the TTIPO a three-month period to remedy those irregularities, failing which the international application will be considered abandoned.
+If there are some other deficiencies in your international application (e.g., you do not appear to be entitled to file your application through JIPO as office of origin; or your application has not been presented in the MM2 form or is not typed or not signed by JIPO), WIPO will issue an irregularity notice and give JIPO a three-month period to remedy those irregularities, failing which the international application will be considered abandoned.

-Similarly, if one or more elements in the international application are missing (indications allowing WIPO to identify your identity and sufficient to contact you or your representative; your entitlement to file at the TTIPO; the date and number of the basic mark; a reproduction of the mark; the list of goods and services; an indication of DCPs; the TTIPO's certification), WIPO will give the TTIPO a three-month period to remedy such irregularities, failing which the international application will be considered abandoned.
+Similarly, if one or more elements in the international application are missing (indications allowing WIPO to identify your identity and sufficient to contact you or your representative; your entitlement to file at JIPO; the date and number of the basic mark; a reproduction of the mark; the list of goods and services; an indication of DCPs; JIPO's certification), WIPO will give JIPO a three-month period to remedy such irregularities, failing which the international application will be considered abandoned.